Media Center Policies

 All media inquiries and visits to Baptist facilities must be coordinated through the Baptist Corporate Communication department’s Public Relations staff.
 Baptist’s PR team is available 24 hours a day, seven days a week to assist journalists with covering breaking news, news media events and coordinating news media interviews at Baptist Memorial Health Care entities.
 The top priority at Baptist, however, remains providing top-quality patient care.
 That commitment includes protecting the privacy and interests of all Baptist patients.

 Accessing Patient Information

-Baptist Memorial Health Care is responsible for protecting the privacy and confidentiality of its patients and patient information.
+Baptist Memorial Health Care Corporation is responsible for protecting the privacy and confidentiality of its patients and patient information.
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) mandated regulations that govern privacy standards for health care information.

 As a result of those privacy standards, all news media inquiries must contain the patient’s name before a hospital Public Relations representative can release any information about that patient.
 Unless the patient has requested to be removed from the hospital directory or falls into a “no publicity” category, a one-word condition report may be released to news media.
 If a patient requests confidentiality, the staff cannot acknowledge the patient’s presence at the hospital.

 Any information beyond that one-word condition, including requests to interview, film or photograph a patient, requires a written authorization from the patient, obtained through the PR division.

 - Good: Vital signs are stable and within normal limits.
 Patient is conscious and comfortable.
 Indicators are excellent.

 - Fair: Vital signs are stable and within normal limits.
 Patient is conscious, but may be uncomfortable.
 Indicators are favorable.